 Yes, you can easily reheat gravy and the texture will be just like the first day.
 Remember to start with low heat and constantly stir, otherwise you risk uneven heating or even burning the sauce in some places.

 Depending on the gravy, it may be easy to use cold, for example as a cold sauce in a burger or sauce, or even as a salad dressing if you’re feeling adventurous.
-But if you’re looking to reheat it there’s two good options.
+But if you’re looking to reheat it there are two good options.
 Here they are.

 1. Reheat gravy in the microwave on medium heat